microsoft/RTVS-docs/index.md

 A. Gitub maintains a master repository of recommended `.gitignore` files.
 You can see it here: [R .gitignore](https://github.com/github/gitignore/blob/master/R.gitignore)

+**Q. Can I store my Visual Studio project on a network share?**

+A. No. This is not a supported scenario for Visual Studio.

 ## Feedback

 We're looking for your feedback!
 Please use the R Tools / Feedback menu to send